Home ยป Sweets

-Make this edible vegan cookie dough for a treat that’s ready in 10 minutes or less!
-Loaded with dark chocolate chips, it’s sweet, rich, and indulgent.
-You’ll want to eat it by the spoonful!
+Make this edible vegan cookie dough for a treat that’s ready in 10 minutes or less and loaded with dark chocolate chips.
+With just a handful of other ingredients and no cooking involved, it’s a breeze to whip up whenever a sweet craving strikes!

 Spoonful of vegan cookie dough.